By VexaScribe Editorial · Pricing verified July 8, 2026 · Benchmark data added

 English Accuracy Benchmarks (Word Error Rate)

 Lower is better.
-Numbers combine public vendor benchmarks (LibriSpeech test-clean, TED-LIUM, Switchboard) with our spot-checks on noisy and accented audio.
+Numbers below are composite estimates combining public vendor benchmarks (LibriSpeech test-clean, TED-LIUM, Switchboard) with our spot-checks on noisy and accented audio.
 Treat gaps below ~1 WER point as noise — they will flip based on your specific audio domain.
-For our broader methodology see How accurate is Whisper?
+For single-source cross-provider WER on identical audio, see our Novascribe 2026 Benchmark section above; for broader methodology see How accurate is Whisper?

 APIClean EnglishAccentedNoisyPhone (8kHz)